encord-team/encord-active/examples/README.md

 ## Community and Support

-Join our community on [Slack][join-slack] to connect with the team behind Encord Active.
+Join our community on [Discord][join-discord] to connect with the team behind Encord Active.

 Also, feel free to [suggest improvements or report problems][report-issue] via github issues.